deliarico/MTIP/README.md

 2. Copy libMTIP.so (\*) and MTIP headers (\*) to ``Application/`` folder
 3. Change IP and ports in ``Device.cpp`` and ``Controller.cpp`` if there was any conflict.

-(*) Regrettably, access to the files is currently unavailable due to licensing restrictions.
-The files will be made available again as soon as possible.
+(*) Regrettably, the access to the files is currently unavailable due to licensing restrictions.
+The files will be made available again as expeditiously as circumstances allow.

 #### Execution